Dark Energy Survey Year 3 Results: Galaxy mock catalogs for BAO analysis: Halo light cone catalogs

 \subsection{MICE \textit{Grand Challenge} simulation}

 As was mentioned before, it is really important to validate the range of scales where we can trust fast simulations.
-In our case, we use the MICE \textit{Grand Challenge}\footnote{More information is available at \url{http://maia.ice.cat/mice/}} \citep[][MICE hereafter]{MICE1,MICE3,MICE2}, simulation as the benchmark $N$-body run.
-MICE is an all-sky light-cone $N$-body simulation evolving $4\,096^3$ dark-matter particles in a $\sim 29$~Gpc$^{3}$~$h^{-3}$ comoving volume.
+In our case, we use the MICE \textit{Grand Challenge}\footnote{More information is available at \url{http://maia.ice.cat/mice/}} \citep[][MICE hereafter]{MICE3,MICE2,MICE1}, simulation as the benchmark $N$-body run.
+MICE is an all-sky light cone $N$-body simulation evolving $4\,096^3$ dark-matter particles in a $\sim 29$~Gpc$^{3}$~$h^{-3}$ comoving volume.
 The assumed cosmology corresponds to the best-fit of WMAP five-year data \citep{Dunkley09}.
 This is consistent with a flat \LCDM model with $\Omegam=0.25$, $\OmegaL=0.75$, $\Omegab=0.044$, $n_s=0.95$, $\sigma_8=0.8$ and $h=0.7$.\\ As our reference simulation, its cosmological parameters are also used for our ICE-COLA runs, where only the initial condition changes among the $488$ fast simulations.
-An exhaustive validation of the simulations used here has been done in \citet{ice-cola}, as is shown in Fig.~\ref{fig:hmf_gc_micecola}.
-Here we compare the halo masses and the clustering for redshift $z=0.5$ (blue) and $z=1$ (red).
+An exhaustive validation of the simulations used here has been done in \citet{ice-cola}, finding a matter power spectrum within 1$\%$ for $k\lesssim$1~$h$~Mpc$^{-1}$ and demonstrating that ICE-COLA fast simulation can perfectly be used for BAO purposes.
+In Fig.~\ref{fig:hmf_gc_micecola}, we compare the halo masses and the clustering for redshift $z=0.5$ (blue) and $z=1$ (red).
 The top panel shows the ratio between the MICE and the ICE-COLA halo mass function, the lowest halo mass plotted here correspond to the mass limit of the ICE-COLA mock used in this paper, $1.46 \times 10^{12}$~M$_{\odot}$ (50 particles).
 Both simulations are consistent, as was found in \citet{ice-cola}, within an accuracy of $\sim$ $5\%$.
 The bottom panel of Fig.~\ref{fig:hmf_gc_micecola} shows the ratio between the MICE and the ICE-COLA angular two-point correlation function (ACF).
 In this case, the clustering is calculated using halos with more than 50 particles in a full-octant comoving output shell of width $125$ Mpc and $166$ Mpc for redshift $z=0.5$ and $z=1$, respectively.
 This threshold of $50$ particles is not set deliberately but is a resulting minimum number of particles of the halos of the mocks presented in this work.
 For clustering, the accuracy is within $\sim5\%$ up to scales of one degree.
 For higher angular distances the error increase, especially for redshift $z=1$ where these scales correspond to larger 3D distances.\\